rschristopher/ischristtrue.com/src/logos/index.md

 The Word (Logos) of God condescended down into His creation, and further down into death (the actual death of God), so that He may save us by overcoming sin and death.

 These are the doctrines of Christ -- of the Logos incarnate -- His life, death, resurrection and ascension.
+This is the story of Truth, how we can know truth, and of our redemption and salvation from a fallen state.

 * [Annunciation](annunciation.md)